espressif/esp-idf/docs/en/api-reference/peripherals/spi_flash/index.rst

 .. note::

-    For every flash chip vendor listed above will only be supported by default when the flash is officially supported.
-If you want to enable/disable the flash series you can go through Kconfig manu ``Auto-detect flash chips``.
+    Flash vendors listed above will only be supported by default when the flash is officially supported.
+You can also enable or disable the flash series in the Kconfig menu ``Auto-detect flash chips``.

 Optional Features
 ^^^^^^^^^^^^^^^^^